probonopd/phantom-licensecheck/README.md

 The .bin files provided by DJI for firmware update are in fact firmware packages files.
 These packages consist of file header informations, a seek table and a varying number of firmware code modules.

+A detailed analysis of the firmware package file structure can be found here (https://github.com/dji3firmware/phantom-licensecheck/blob/patch-1/firmware_package_structure.md)

 # Roadmap

-  - Structure of package file header and seek table have to be found.
+- [ ] Structure of package file header and seek table have to be found.
-  - Firmware code modules have to be extracted separately.
+- [ ] Firmware code modules have to be extracted separately.
-  - Compressed code modules have to be unpacked.
+- [ ] Compressed code modules have to be unpacked.
-  - Each code module has to be checked for fingerprints of open source licensed code.
+- [ ] Each code module has to be checked for fingerprints of open source licensed code.
-  - DJI can than be asked to disclose specific parts of the code, which take advantage of open source licensed material.
+- [ ] DJI can than be asked to disclose specific parts of the code, which take advantage of open source licensed material.

 # Results